prevostc/docker-workshop/README.md

 1. Start the virtual machine with `vagrant up` (this might take some time, continue your reading in the meantime)
 2. `vagrant ssh` is used to login to the vm
-3. Start the server with `python3 server.py`
+3. Inside vagrant, start the server with `python3 server.py` to start our simple server
-4. On another terminal, `curl -XGET http://localhost:8080` and `curl -XPOST http://localhost:8080 -d "Hello world"`
+4. On another terminal, still inside vagrant `curl -XGET http://localhost:8080` and `curl -XPOST http://localhost:8080 -d "Hello world"` to play with the included web server

 OK, now let's put these inside containers.